Tip of the Week: It is difficult to reach peak performance and learn new information if under the influence of marijuana.

 The effects of marijuana can remain in the body for up to several days and may negatively impact attention, motivation, memory and learning.
 It can also compromise judgment and affect many other skills necessary to be successful in sports.

-Tip: Never increase your exercise intensity or the amount of weight lifted by a factor of 10% every 2 weeks
+Tip of the Week: Never increase your exercise intensity or the amount of weight lifted by a factor of 10% every 2 weeks

 Be smart to avoid injury when training for your sport.
 Gradual increases in exercise intensity and amount of weight lifted will provide the best results.
 Progression is the key to the success of your workout.

-Tip: Be sure to cross train one or two days a week.
+Tip of the Week: Be sure to cross train one or two days a week.
 Participate in another activity to avoid overuse injury and let your muscles repair

 Rest can be just as important to fitness as working out.
 Your body gets stronger during the rest period as it rebuilds itself from exercising, giving your muscles time to heal and also reducing the risk of injury.
 You can practice alternating between hard and easy workouts, involving cross-training and valuing your personal time.